Store Bought Chewies and Treats

 You will also want to find a very small sized, healthy treat to feed for training your puppy.
 Sometimes you can find healthy treats in the store, and cut them into smaller pieces, or I often buy a “sausage tube style” of dog food, and cut that up into bits, and put a small amount in baggies in the freezer to use as training treats when needed.
 It’s really a healthy dog food, but the dogs think it’s wonderful!

 Another great training treat is bits of fresh green beans.
 Of course most fresh fruits and veggies are excellent snacks for your dog, but green beans help keep your dog from getting tear stains, and with Cotons, that can be important.
 No one wants a dog with a yucky face!
 I do my best to breed healthy dogs that do not tend to have a heavy tear staining problem, but like humans, any dog can get a food or environmental allergy.
-There are some products on the market, like Angel Eyes (an antibiotic powder) which claim to help with the problem, but I haven’t found them to be effective.
+There are some products on the market, like Angel Eyes (an originally antibiotic powder that has since had to remove the antibiotics from it's product) which claim to help with the problem, but I haven’t found them to be effective.
 If you end up with the problem, ask your groomer or vet what the best options are for your specific dog, or do some research online.
 (And there is always your helpful breeder, Gallant Cotons, to ask questions of!)